We've independently reviewed this article to make sure it's as accurate as we can make it.

 #1 Clean the Buttons

-Before doing anything else, I’d like us to check the buttons located in the control panel.
+If your dishwasher won’t stop restarting, please check the buttons located in the control panel.

 Most dishwasher manuals have a service repair phone number.